 At Future Automation we take health and safety seriously and are committed to ensuring current safety standards are not only met but raised.
 All of our manufacturing processes fully comply with the latest Health and Safety regulations.

-Future Automation Resellers are responsible for the safe installation of our products and are required to complete both a risk assessment and method statement prior to their installation to ensure that the product is fit for purpose and that the user(s) are full aware of its operational requirements and risks involved in its use.
+Future Automation Resellers are responsible for the safe installation of our products and are required to complete both a risk assessment and method statement prior to their installation to ensure that the product is fit for purpose and that the user(s) are fully aware of its operational requirements and risks involved in its use.

 It is important that everyone who is to connect, install or use a Future Automation product has had the necessary information and access to the product instructions / user manual.
 Future Automation products are not intended to be used by young children or infirm persons without supervision.
-If there is visible damage to a product it must not be used and reported to the installer.
+If there is visible damage to a product it must not be used and must be reported to the installer.

 All Future Automation products (from July 2014 onwards) come with a Safety Warning Tag attached to the Emergency Stop function on the controller (see image).